 Abstract

 Maryland’s coast experiences dozens of sea turtle strandings every year on both the Atlantic and Chesapeake Bay coasts.
 The majority of these strandings are juvenile loggerhead sea turtles (Caretta caretta) that wash on the shore during the late spring to early fall.
-Although some strandings are easily attributable to anthropogenic recreational activities such as fishing and boating, most of the strandings lack a clear cause of death.
+Although some strandings are easily attributable to anthropogenic recreational activities, such as fishing and boating, most of the strandings lack a clear cause of death.
 Changes in sea surface temperature, algal bloom activity, and weather events can all affect the survivorship of sea turtles.
 Here, we analyzed trends in loggerhead strandings using many satellites measuring sea surface temperature and chlorophyll a to understand the environmental variables affecting their survivorship since 1991.
 We also examined nesting site locations since this life cycle stage is the most sensitive.
-Nesting activity is limited in Maryland but climate change will warm the coastline and push the nesting range of loggerheads northward.
+Nesting activity is limited in Maryland, but climate change will warm the coastline and push the nesting range of loggerheads northward.
 Climate change will also affect algal bloom activity and sea surface temperatures and impact sea turtle strandings.
 We forecasted future climate scenarios using the Community Climate System Model to provide information on trends for future nesting and strandings in this region.
-Our findings will be used by the Maryland Department of Natural Resources to predict future stranding locations for quicker recovery, removal, and analysis of this Endangered Species.
+Our findings will be used by the Maryland Department of Natural Resources to forecast future stranding locations for quicker recovery, removal, and analysis of this Endangered Species.

 Community Concerns